 To produce an event, shoot a film, host a block party, conduct a procession, parade, or race; or hold an event in a New York City park, permits are required.
 Read below to learn more about where to apply for a permit.

-The Mayor's Street Activity Permit Office (SAPO), a unit within the Office of Citywide Event Coordination and Management, issues permits for street fairs, festivals, block parties, commercial/promotional events, and other events on the City's streets, sidewalks, and pedestrian islands.More About SAPO Permits
+The Mayor's Street Activity Permit Office (SAPO), a unit within the Office of Citywide Event Coordination and Management, issues permits for street fairs, festivals, block parties, commercial/promotional events, and other events on the City's streets, sidewalks, and pedestrian islands.Learn more about SAPO Permits

 The New York City Police Department (NYPD) issues parade and sound permits for events throughout New York City.
 A parade permit is required in order to conduct a procession, parade, or race within the City of New York.
 A sound permit is issued for events that require amplified sound by a device.
-Sound permits will be issued by the local precincts.More About NYPD Permits
+Sound permits will be issued by the local precincts.Learn more about NYPD Permits

-The Mayor's Office of Film, Theatre & Broadcasting (MOFTB) is the one-stop shop for all production needs in New York City, including free film permits, free public locations, and free police assistance.Visit MOFTB
+The >Mayor's Office of Media & Entertainment (MOME) is the one-stop shop for all production needs in New York City, including free film permits, free public locations, and free police assistance.Learn more about MOME